 Dr Lynette Ngo is a medical oncologist at Mount Elizabeth Novena Hospital, Singapore.

-Her areas of interest include breast and gynaecologic cancers, hereditary cancers and genetic counselling, psychosocial oncology and palliative medicine, as well as general medical oncology.
+Her areas of interest include breast and gynaecologic cancers, hereditary cancers and genetic counselling, psychosocial oncology and palliative medicine, and general medical oncology.

-In 2013, Dr Ngo started a cancer patient support programme at a private hospital in Singapore to provide education, psychosocial and emotional support throughout the cancer journey, after recognising the challenges faced by patients, caregivers and survivors.
+Dr Ngo started a cancer patient support programme at a private hospital in Singapore to provide education, psychosocial and emotional support throughout the cancer journey.